 The shortest path to breaking out of a stalled podcast is not "make better episodes" or "get bigger guests."
 It is: systematically clip your existing episodes, post clips daily across 5 platforms, and let the short-form algorithm do what iTunes charts refuse to do — deliver new listeners.

 1. Broadcast-quality video.
-Riverside records each participant's webcam at up to 4K locally on their device, then uploads when they have bandwidth.
+The best podcast recording tools capture each participant's webcam at up to 4K locally on their device, then upload when they have bandwidth.
 This means your video quality is not bottlenecked by internet speed during the recording.
 When that 4K source becomes a 9:16 TikTok clip, it stays crisp even after platform compression.
-Zoom/Teams/Skype sources look noticeably worse on mobile screens.
+Low-quality conferencing recordings look noticeably worse on mobile screens.

 2. Isolated-track audio fidelity.
-Riverside records each speaker's microphone separately.
-This means your AI clipping tool can transcribe with higher accuracy — fewer transcription errors, better identification of speaker changes, and cleaner "who said what" attribution.
+Recording each speaker's microphone separately means your AI clipping tool can transcribe with higher accuracy — fewer transcription errors, better identification of speaker changes, and cleaner "who said what" attribution.
 For interview-heavy podcasts, this translates into 15-20% more correctly-identified viral moments.

 3. Guaranteed file quality.
-Riverside exports are .mp4 or .mov at production resolution.
+Studio-grade exports are .mp4 or .mov at production resolution.
 No compression surprises, no platform re-encoding.
 AI clipping tools can rely on consistent source quality, which means consistent output quality.

 4. File-based workflow.
-Unlike YouTube where AI tools have to fight bot detection and proxy rotation, Riverside exports are files you own.
+Unlike YouTube URL processing, your episode exports are files you own.
 Upload and go.
-Zero failure modes at the download layer.
+Highest first-try reliability.

 5. Speaker-labeled tracks.
-Riverside's session metadata includes participant names.
-ClipSpeedAI can use this to label speakers in multi-guest episodes, which is useful for filtering clips by guest or building "best of [guest]" compilations.
+When your recording's session metadata includes participant names, ClipSpeedAI can use this to label speakers in multi-guest episodes, which is useful for filtering clips by guest or building "best of [guest]" compilations.

 Understanding what the AI is actually looking for helps you record episodes that produce more clips.
 These are the patterns ClipSpeedAI's viral-moment detector prioritizes: